newchuyalong/libgdx-learning/Manual-project-setup.md

 *Note: Java 1.7 currently causes problems with Android.
-Please make sure your project uses Java 1.6* *Note: it's recommended to use the setup-ui if you want to deploy to iOS as well*
+Please make sure your project uses Java 1.6* *Note: use of setup-ui is highly recommended if you want to deploy to iOS*

 This page describes how to configure Eclipse to develop and run libgdx applications on both the desktop and Android.